Netherlands–Peru relations

 Netherlands–Peru relations refers to the bilateral relations between the Kingdom of the Netherlands and the Republic of Peru.
+The Netherlands has an embassy in Lima, while Peru has an embassy in The Hague and a consulate-general in Amsterdam.
 Both countries belonged to the Spanish Empire until the Eighty Years' War (the Dutch Revolt) when the Dutch separated from the Spanish crown, Peru and the Netherlands are members of the United Nations.

 History

 Peru and the Netherlands established relations in 1826.
 During World War II, Peru maintained relations with the Dutch government-in-exile, based in London.
 Relations were raised from Legation to Embassy in 1956.